 Kegelness is an innovative, healthcare startup project I had the chance to be part of.
-Founded by two visionary Swiss siblings, the project aims at sensibilizing audiences on pelvic floor implications, issues, and solutions.
+Founded by two visionary Swiss siblings, the digital platform aims at sensibilizing audiences on pelvic floor implications, issues, and solutions.

 Going across several topic-related studies and market researches, and having clear in mind what the company’s purpose was, I’ve designed the the brand identity and created a wide range of communication supports: logo, color palette, typography, business cards, email signatures, keynotes, newsletters, expo stands, and flyers.

 The choice of colors has been made with a purpose: I wanted them to be able to speak to women as well as men, to be perceived as associated to the healthcare system while remaining fun and entertaining, and to be recognizable as a separate entity.